wxforever/laravel-experiment/doc/Notify_user_in_email_with_queue_supported.md

 1、 add via and toMail to TopicReplied Notification

-2、modify the .env and config/Mail.php to set the email
+2、modify the .env and config/Mail.php to set the email and set pretend to false

 3、php artisan config:cache